AckeeCZ/ios-cookbook/Ingredients.md

 - **Extend SignalProducerType with protocol extensions** When you have a good reactive app architecture, you write very little code.
 This gives you time to figure out how to write even less code.
 Improve your own reactive flow with convenience extensions that work on signals with specific Value and Error types.
-## Templates & Snippets